IN FOCUS: Saxon-Bohemian Switzerland in the heart of Europe

-Is there a need for transboundary conservation approach in your region?
+Is there a need and compelling ecological reason for transboundary conservation approach?

 Are there any risks that might hold back the process?

-These are some of the key questions the new Diagnostic tool for transboundary conservation planners tries to respond to with the aim to guide you in efficiently planning a successful transboundary conservation initiative.
+These are some of the main questions the Diagnostic tool for transboundary conservation planners responds to, aiming to support the decision-making process leading to the institutionalization of transboundary conservation.
+More specifically, the diagnostic tool:

 1) Enables the planners and facilitators to assess and evaluate feasibility for efficient design and implementation of a transboundary conservation initiative process

 2) Enables the improvement of implementation of ongoing transboundary conservation initiatives